rickard67/LSP-Pascal-Library/README.md

 A language server protocol client written in Pascal (Delphi).

 ## About this new version
 The component now uses serialization, instead of manually parsing the JSON code.
 This change means it only works in Delphi 11.3 or later.

- Version 1.x is still available in a separate fork "LSP-Pascal_Library-(xsuperobject)".
+Version 1.x is still available in a separate fork "LSP-Pascal-Library_V1".

 How to update to this new version [update help](docs/Migrate_to_new_version.md).

  ---
  This was added by PyScripter (https://github.com/pyscripter)